James (given name): Popularity

 James is one of the most common male names in the English-speaking world.

+As of 2025, James has remained within the top 5 names for boys in Northern Ireland every year since at least 1998, and within the top 7 names for boys in the Republic of Ireland every year since 1964.

+In 2013, James was the eighth most popular name for boys in Australia.

 In the United States, James was one of the five most common given names for male babies for most of the 20th century.
 Its popularity peaked during the Baby Boom (Census records 1940–1960), when it was the most popular name for baby boys.
-Its popularity has declined considerably over the past 30 years, but it still remains one of the 20 most common names for boys.
+Its popularity has declined considerably over the past 30 years, but it still remains popular, and in 2022, it was the fourth most popular boys' name.

-In Northern Ireland, the name has appeared among the 10 most popular for the last quarter of the 20th century and into the 21st.
-In 2013, James was the eighth most popular name for boys in Australia.

 James is the second most common first name for living individuals in the United States, belonging to roughly 3.4 million people in the United States as of 2021, according to the Social Security Administration.

-In 2022, in the United States, the name James was given to 12,028 boys, ranking it as the fourth most popular name.

-In 2022, it was the 11th most popular name given to boys in Canada.
+In 2022, James was the 11th most popular name given to boys in Canada.